-In 2019, Kazakhstan made some progress in becoming a member of the International Union of the Protection of New Varieties of Plants (UPOV).
-The Ministry of Agriculture amended the Law "On protection of breeding achievements" No422-I dated July 13, 1999 (amended October 29, 2019) to include UPOV provisions.
+Representatives from the Ministry of Agriculture have noted publicly that it continues working towards joining the International Union of the Protection of New Varieties of Plants (UPOV).
+Kazakhstan's most recent major advancement occurred in 2019, when the Ministry of Agriculture amended the Law "On protection of breeding achievements" No422-I dated July 13, 1999 (amended October 29, 2019) to include UPOV provisions.